TUM-DSE/research-work-info/README.md

    * Guided research
    * Interdisciplinary Project (IDP)

-**Note:** As part of your BSc/MSc thesis, you will need to submit a *thesis* to the chair and the department.
+**Note:** As part of your BSc/MSc thesis, you will need to submit a *thesis* to the chair and the department (Prüfungsamt).
 Whereas, as part of Guided research/IDP, you will need to submit a *report* only to the chair.

 ## Where to start